"The Emperor of the kingdom dolorous [...] Well may proceed from him all tribulation." — Inferno, canto 34

 Lucifer: [hissing to the main characters while chewing on Gabriel's heart] "I love you, I love you, I love you more than Jesus!"

 The Ellen Barkin movie Switch

-In Constantine, Peter Stormare plays the Devil as a dapper middle-aged gent in a pristine white suit... save for his bare feet and pant cuffs, which are covered in thick black sludge.
+In Constantine, Peter Stormare plays the Devil as a dapper middle-aged gent in a pristine white suit... save for his bare feet and pant cuffs, which are covered in steaming tar.
 His behavior is more in line with your average child molester than a suave prince of darkness or a roaring demon.
 In a rather fine example of outbargaining the devil for a favor, Constantine cuts his wrists and calls the Devil.
 After some idle chitchat, with the Devil helping John light up a cigarette, Constantine points the Devil to the fact his son and an angel are planning on releasing Satan's son onto earth.
 This irks the Devil as he feels Earth will be his in time and sends his son back to hell and, with God's blessing, turns the angel to human.
 The Devil returns to Constantine and offers him some more time as thanks.
 Instead of that, Constantine asks him to release the soul of the heroine's sister, who was damned for her suicide.
 The Devil does so easily.
 As the Devil is about to take him away, Constantine starts getting pulled up into heaven, and the Devil realizes that his "suicide" was really a self-sacrifice as he took no personal gain from the reward given.
 However, thinking quickly, he decides to use his powers to heal both Constantine's wrists and his cancer, using the logic that he's giving Constantine more time to damn himself again.
 Whether this works or not is left to the viewer.

 The most important part was forgotten: He got flipped off.
 That made up for the movie as a whole.